Luxembourg Register Travel insurance Destinations

 Brussels - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Brussels, Belgium, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa at 613-996-8885, or toll free from any land line at 80023679.
+For emergency consular assistance, call the embassy of Canada in Belgium, in Brussels, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: